 The sales person who appears apparently great at closing, addresses the first four of these swiftly and efficiently.
 To avoid wasting time, they establish that that there is a clearly defined need and budget at the outset.
 They determine who the key decision makers are and get them involved in the process as early as possible, ensuring they uncover and address each decision maker’s individual needs.
 Then they build value into their solution, along the way seeking confirmation that every member of the decision making unit has absolute clarity over the value it will bring.
 Having done all of this, the customer would have no reason to not make a decision, unless, it is for reason number 5.
 This is a little more challenging for obvious reasons, but it’s where it pays to do your research, build strong relationships and have “your ear to the ground”.
 Many of these ‘unexpected’ changes do not in fact come out of the blue and can be anticipated simply by keeping abreast of what’s going on within your customer’s business and their industry.

 In my next post, I’ll continue my exploration of sales strengths, including prospecting and maximising sales opportunities.
-You might also be interested in our infographic ‘The Anatomy of a Sales Person‘ which highlights additional strengths of successful sales people.
+You might also be interested in our infographic ‘The Anatomy of a Sales Person‘ which highlights additional sales strengths.

 If you’d like to talk to us about how we can help your sales people with negotiation, pitching or any of the other skills outlined here, please give us a call on 01778 382733, or click here to fill out our contact form.